 Midwest Roofing, Siding & Windows is a one-stop-shop for roofing and exterior remodeling services in the Twin Cities region of Minnesota and the surrounding areas.

-For nearly 50 years Midwest Roofing, Siding & Windows has served the Twin Cities area.
+For more than 50 years Midwest Roofing, Siding & Windows has served the Twin Cities area.

 Locally owned and operated since 1972, Midwest Roofing, Siding & Windows has always put our customers first and will continue to do so.
 Whether it is our products or services, we have always strived to give nothing but the best.

 Many companies only focus on one aspect of exteriors, but we decided to be multi-trade for the convenience of our customers.
-We can handle an entire project whether you want commercial or residential roof work, siding, windows, or storm restoration.
+At Midwest, we can handle an entire project whether you want commercial or residential roof work, siding, windows, or storm restoration.

 We complete hundreds of jobs a year, and each one is special to us.
 We value your trust because it is the reason we get to do what we love.